THeK3nger/glsl-webgl-tutorial/content/basics/environment.md

 /**
  * Tutorial 01 - Basic Environment Setup
  *
- * This is the main JavaScript file for the GLSL Tutorial.
+ * This is the main Javasript file for the GLSL Tutorial.
  *
  * In this lesson we will setup the basic environment for the following lessons.
  */